Fall Planting Guide| What to Plant Before the First Frost

 Fall is a great time to work in the garden—bright sunny days paired with cooler temperatures make for a perfect climate to plant and prepare for the next growing season.
-Here are 5 top picks for fall planting in New England.
+Here’s our fall planting guide for the best five things to plant before New England’s first frost.

 Trees and Shrubs: Fall is an ideal time to plant trees and shrubs.
 Roots systems will begin to form before the frost sets in, essentially establishing the shrub or tree in the ground for the winter.
 Mulching around newly planted trees and shrubs will help protect the new transplants throughout the winter as well.
 Be sure to remove any coverings on the root balls of plants before planting.